domain-query-language/dql-server/src/server/adapter/parser/handover.md

 These are converted into ASTs.
 These ASTs do not have the ability to run, they are structs that represent the concept, with a guarantee that the data is stable and valid.

 Some basic work on the top level parser was done, but it is very limited.
 I'd suggest rewriting this using the techniques used in the existing parsers.
-The tests might still be useful though,
+The tests might still be useful though.

 ## Where to go next:
 Now that the basic compoents are working, a parser for high level DQL objects needs to be built.